 In 2015, we acquired the CONTACT money transfer system.
 CONTACT was established in 1999 and for legal purposes is set up and regulated as a payment system.
-It provides funds transfer services without opening a bank account to individuals and legal entities in Russia, CIS and European countries, the USA, Canada, Israel, Vietnam, Turkey, UAE, RSA, India, Thailand, New Zealand, Singapore, etc. In accordance with the decision of the CBR, the CONTACT money transfer system has the status of a nationally significant payment system.
+It provides funds transfer services without opening a bank account to individuals and legal entities in Russia, CIS and other countries.
+In accordance with the decision of the CBR, the CONTACT money transfer system has the status of a nationally significant payment system.